The 7 Best Bass Multi-Effects Pedals (2023)

 With over 90 effects, including essentials like Graphic EQ, distortion, modulation, limiter, T-Wah (for those who appreciate Wah pedals), synth, reverb, delay, and a looper, it presents itself as a creative powerhouse.
 There are almost 200 patches programmed by top bassists and are playable at the switch of a button.

 Despite all these sounds, the GT-1B is ridiculously easy to use.
 With its simple and intuitive interface, even beginners can use the pedal easily.
-And you can tweak settings in real-time using the onboard switch and expression pedal.
+You can tweak settings in real time using the onboard switch and expression pedal.

 All of its features are designed in a small, compact, battery-powered pedalboard.
 Plus, it is convenient to carry around.
 Plus the stereo outputs, the GT-1B is the gigging bassist’s ultimate companion.